GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/multi_site_scenario_selection/example_usage.md

 ## Step 1: Get the gauges of interest, and remove any repeated points

 Below we select a set of gauges around Samoa.
-One gauge is repeated twice with a different `gaugeID`.
-Such repetition is not particularly unusual in the PTHA18, due to the automated method used to create the gauges.
-For this particular application the repetition would be a problem - because we will count the number of gauges that satisfy the AEP criteria - and so repetition would make 1 gauge count as 2.
+It turns out that in our initially selected set of gauges, one gauge is repeated twice (with a different `gaugeID` each time).
+Such repetition is not unusual in the PTHA18, due to the automated method used to create the gauges.
+But for this particular application the repetition would be a problem - because we will count the number of gauges that satisfy the exceedance-rate criteria - and so repetition would make 1 gauge count as 2.
+Hence below we remove repeated gauges using a distance-matrix based technique.

 ```r